w3f/Grants-Program/applications/Tao-Blockchain.md

 Suppose the operation is a valid update and it was never committed.
 Since the operation is valid and at least one party of the channel is honest, the Validators eventually received the state update (Consistent Broadcast).
 However, the new state was never committed; therefore, at least f + 1 Validators did not sign the update state.
 We assumed at most f Byzantine Validators; hence at least one honest Warden did not sign the valid update state.
 An honest Validator does specific verifications, and if the verifications hold, the Warden signs the new state.
 Thus, one of the verifications failed for the honest Validator that did not sign.
 If the first verification fails, then a signature from the channel parties is missing; thus, the state is not valid.

 The second verification concerns the sequence number and cannot fail, assuming at least one honest channel party.
 Thus, the Validator has previously published a closing announcement on-chain and ignores the state update.
-In this case, either
+In this case, either.
     (a) the closing state of the channel is the new state - submitted by another Warden that received the update before the closing request
     (b) the closing state had a smaller sequence number from the new state.
-In the first case (a), the new state is committed eventually (on-chain), while in the second case (b) the new state is invalidated as the channel closed in a previous state.
+In the first case (a), the new state is committed eventually (on-chain), while in the second case (b), the new state is invalidated as the channel closed in a previous state.

 Suppose the operation is a valid update for the last case and it was never invalidated.
 We will show the state update was eventually committed.
 Suppose the negation of the argument towards contradiction.
-We want to prove that an update state that is not committed is either not valid or invalidated.
+We want to prove that an updated state that is not committed is either not valid or invalidated.
 The reasoning of the proof is similar to the previous case.

 Lastly, the system achieves privacy even against byzantine Validators since they only receive the sequence number of each state update in a channel.
 Therefore, as long as parties do not intentionally reveal any information to anyone external, privacy is maintained.
 However, we note that in a network with multiple channels, each channel needs to maintain a unique id that will be included in the announcement to avoid replay attacks.